stegro/jeopardyML/README.md

  4. You open myjeopardy.xml with your webbrowser and make it fullscreen (try pressing *[F11]*) All the rendering is done by the browser via XSLT, XHTML, CSS and Javascript.

+ 5. (optional) To get a nice background in jeopardy.html, you may want to create a subfolder "logo" and download a logo image into "logo/jeopardy_gold.png".
+    For example the file [https://www.logolynx.com/images/logolynx/d7/d7d438a124190a7a0fae5a8fdded33ea.png](https://www.logolynx.com/images/logolynx/d7/d7d438a124190a7a0fae5a8fdded33ea.png)
+    that is linked at -[https://pixshark.com/jeopardy-logo-2014.htm](https://pixshark.com/jeopardy-logo-2014.htm) or other sites
+    (if the laws of your country allow this).
+    You may also want to edit jeopardy.html and link all your xml files there, to access them more easily during the game.

 ### Notes:

   * this is made for big screens, not for mobile phones.